metablockshq/metablocks.world/content/posts/2022-how-transfer-of-tokens-occur-on-solana.md

 The spl-tokens need **associated token accounts** for storing them.
 You can derive an associated token account using a public address.
 This public address is usually a wallet address.

-However, before dwelling into how to transfer NFTs, there are a few things one should understand conceptually.
+Let us discuss how to transfer NFTs below.

 ### Create a Mint